cmargieson/website/blog/2024-12-19-marine-radios/index.md

 3. **Follow the correct format:** Structure your call as follows:

-   - **Call the station.** State the name or call sign of the station you are contacting.
+   - **Call the station.** State the call sign or identification of the station you are contacting.
    - **Identify yourself.** Provide your own call sign or identification.
    - **State your position.** Indicate your location (e.g. distance and bearing).
    - **Describe your request.** State the nature of your message.